Dinesh-2311/shopping/README.md

 ## Code
 ### Running the Main Script
 The `main` function handles the entire process of data loading, model training, evaluation, and visualization.
-Run the script using:
+Run the script using: shopping.ipynb

-python shopping_knn.py

 ### Functions
-- `load_data(filename)`: Reads the CSV file and converts the data into numerical format.
+- load_data(filename)`: Reads the CSV file and converts the data into numerical format.
-- `train_model(evidence, labels)`: Trains a k-NN classifier on the given data.
+- train_model(evidence, labels)`: Trains a k-NN classifier on the given data.
-- `evaluate(labels, predictions)`: Calculates sensitivity and specificity.
+- evaluate(labels, predictions)`: Calculates sensitivity and specificity.
-- `plot_confusion_matrix(y_test, predictions)`: Visualizes the confusion matrix using Seaborn.
+- plot_confusion_matrix(y_test, predictions)`: Visualizes the confusion matrix using Seaborn.
-- `test_shopping()`: Tests the main functions for correctness.
+- test_shopping()`: Tests the main functions for correctness.

 ## Output
 **Metrics**: